Albie Sachs: Constitutional Court and judicial career

 In 1994, following South Africa's first democratic elections, Sachs resigned from the ANC's National Executive Committee and pursued a position on the country's newly established Constitutional Court.
-He was selected later that year by Mandela as a founding member of the Constitutional Court of South Africa.
+He was selected later that year by Mandela as a founding member of the Court.
 In addition to his judicial duties, Sachs and Justice Yvonne Mokgoro put together the Court's art collection, which relayed its dedication to humanity and social interdependence in the newly democratic South Africa.
 His appointment inspired initial controversy, primarily due to his interview with the Judicial Service Commission.
 Here, Sachs was asked about his role in a report downplaying the ANC's indefinite detention and solitary confinement of Umkhonto we Sizwe commander Thami Zulu.
-Thami Zulu was killed in Lusaka in 1989 and the ANC never no one in the ANC carried out an investigation about who in the ANC had murdered.
+Thami Zulu was killed in Lusaka in 1989, and the ANC never carried out an investigation about who in the ANC had murdered.
 Sachs received criticism from other politicians and lawyers, which he felt was unfair given his central role in ending torture in ANC camps.
 Sachs worked on a number of landmark cases, including Minister of Home Affairs v Fourie and the Prisoners' Right to Vote.

-August and Another v Electoral Commission (1999)
+August v Electoral Commission (1999)

 After the Electoral Commission of South Africa declared that prisoners would be barred from voting in the general elections, the Court considered whether they were denying a fundamental right.
 The Court unanimously agreed that withholding the right to vote from prisoners was unconstitutional and would be observed only under an Act of Parliament that was compatible with the Constitution.
 Sachs wrote: "The universality of the franchise is important not only for nationhood and democracy.
 The vote of each and every citizen is a badge of dignity and personhood."